inforgstr/tg-Bot/README.md

 ## Using the Bot

-Once the bot is running, you can use the command `/weather` to get the current weather at your location.
-You can also use the `/forecast` command to get a 5-day forecast for your area.
+Once the bot is running, you can use the command `/start` to get the current weather at your location.
 ## Contributing

 If you'd like to contribute to this project, please feel free to submit a pull request.

+# Note
+Bot gives only 1 day's information.